 Clark’s Bakery address: 3 Annfield St, Dundee DD1 5JH

 18) Go on the Open/Close trail

 It comprises a series of painted doorways as well as other street art created by a mix of local, national and international artists.
-One of my personal favourites is local street artist C.Gull (the pink flapper gull artwork below).
+One of my personal favourites is local street artist C.Gull, who did the pink flapper gull artwork above.
 You can see his work as part of the Open/Close trail and dotted around the city.

 You can wander around and discover it yourself (Open Close Dundee helpfully have maps on their website which highlight where everything is located) or attend one of their amazing guided tour trails, which run on the first Saturday of every month.
 They take just over an hour in total and are a great way to discover the secret nooks and crannies of the city that you might not otherwise see.

 19) Check out the boutique shops on Exchange Street

 Exchange street is located in what is known as downtown Dundee, and it’s one of the prettiest streets in the city.

 Small but perfectly formed, it combines a cute cobbled street along with some of the best independent retailers in the city.
 Pick up some gifts or homeware from Swankie Joes, sample the delicious cakes and coffee at The Selkie, and indulge yourself with some local cheeses at The Cheesery.
 Any street with a dedicated cheese shop is a winner in my eyes.
 You can even get coffee and a haircut at Hard Grind – pretty multifunctional, right?

 Oh yes, and let’s not forget the Flame Tree Cafe, which are famous for their rainbow bagels!

 20) Eat fish and chips at the Tailend